Dieterbe/dieterblog/content/post/the-last-thing-i-want-to-do-is-write-yet-another-timeseries-database-yet-here-we-are.md

 1. graphite-api already has a great api and alleviates the API concern mostly
 2. we need performant storage and solid clustering.
 Cassandra has this pretty well covered.
 3. Elasticsearch does text/tags searching very well.
 Using it as metadata store can take us far
 4. When I read Facebook's float compression paper www.vldb.org/pvldb/vol8/p1816-teller.pdf I got very excited.
-Especially because somebody implemented it in Go https://github.com/dgryski/go-tsz  Data compression was very important to us and I felt this could be the key to a good solution. (in retrospect this turned out true.
+Especially because Damian Gryski implemented it in Go https://github.com/dgryski/go-tsz  Data compression was very important to us and I felt this could be the key to a good solution. (in retrospect this turned out true.
 About a dozen projects are based on this library, including the new InfluxDB TSM storage engine)